MicrosoftDocs/cpp-docs/docs/standard-library/basic-streambuf-class.md

 ## <a name="egptr"></a> basic_streambuf::egptr

-A protected function that returns a pointer just past the end of the input buffer.
+A protected function that returns a pointer past the end of the input buffer.

 ```cpp
 char_type *egptr() const;